Md-sajeeb001/Md-sajeeb001/README.md

 ###

-<p align="left">I'm Md Sajeeb, a passionate Full-Stack Web Developer with a love for building creative, beautiful, user-friendly, and dynamic web applications.
+<p align="left">I'm Md Sajeeb, a passionate Front-End Web Developer with a love for building creative, beautiful, user-friendly, and dynamic web applications.
 As a fresher in web development, I’ve dedicated my time to mastering technologies and frameworks that bring ideas to life on the web.</p>

 ###